1mbitshorde/LoadingSystem/README.md

 ![Addressables Loader](/Docs~/AddressablesLoader.png)

 Set the **Prefab** and **Place** fields on it.
-Don't forget to add any 3D collider as a trigger on this GameObject (a warning log will be fired if forget).
+Don't forget to add any 3D collider as a trigger on this GameObject (a warning log will be fired if you forget).

-Inside your Player or Camera GameObject, put a (Loader)[/Runtime/Loader.cs] component on it.
+Inside your Player or Camera GameObject, put a [Loader](/Runtime/Loader.cs) component on it.

 ![Loader](/Docs~/Loader.png)